weibeld/ansible-kubernetes/README.md

 ansible-playbook playbooks/reset.yml
 ```

 This uninstalls all Kubernetes components from your nodes.
+It also removes the `kubeconfig` folder in the current working directory of your local machine.

-You can now do a fresh install of Kubernetes with the `init.yml` and `join.yml` playbooks.
+You can now do a fresh install of Kubernetes with the `init.yml` and `join.yml` playbooks as shown above.

+> **Caution:** the `reset.yml` playbook does **not** revert any OS-level settings made by any Kubernetes components on the nodes, such as iptables rules.
+This may cause issues if you reinstall Kubernetes on the same nodes.
+To be sure that you start with a clean slate, it's best to delete and recreate the infrastructure.

 If you want to uninstall kubeadm on all the nodes, you can use: